 - Add the onion, cooking until translucent and coated in the roux.

-- Pour in the evaporated milk, Worcestershire and the remaining kale liquid.
+- Pour in the milk, Worcestershire and the reserved kale liquid.
 Season with the celery salt, as well as freshly ground black pepper and salt.

-- Simmer until the sauce has thickened substantially, then add in the kale and the cheese, stirring until combined.
+- Simmer until the sauce has thickened substantially, then add in the kale and 3/4 cup of the cheese, stirring until combined.

-- Pour into a greased baking dish, top with an additional sprinkling of cheese, and transfer to the oven.
+- Pour into a greased baking dish, top with the remaining 1/4 cup of cheese, and transfer to the oven.

 - Bake for 20-30 minutes, or until the cheese on top is brown and bubbly.